suntorytimed/openproject-workflow-visualiser/README.md

 # OpenProject Workflow Visualiser
 This script parses a downloaded HTML of the Administration>Workflow page in OpenProject and extracts the default workflow of the previously selected role and type as a Mermaid stateDiagram-v2.
 It's recommended to download the workflow page with the checkmark set for only showing states used by the type.

+In case you have mermaid-cli installed on your system and mmdc in your '$PATH', you can use the '-o' option to output a PNG rendering of your diagram.
+This option won't output a markdown representation.

 ## Example (role: Project Manager, type: Epic)
 In this example the role is allowed to act on all states or the work package.